ibm-cloud-docs/ContinuousDelivery/cd_monitoring_metrics.md

 ## Predefined alerts
 {: #cd_default_alerts}

-The following table outlines the pre-defined alerts that are available in Sysdig:
+The following table outlines the pre-defined alerts that are available in Monitoring:

 | Alert Name                                 | Description |
 |:--------------------------------------------|:-------------|